 Access Intelligence is committed to ensuring that its Clients receive the highest standard of assistance in the event of an information security incident or data breach affecting personal data.
-As the Data Controller in most cases, it falls to the Client to report such incidents to the Information Commissioner’s Office (as the UK’s supervisory authority) in a timely manner (within 72 hours of becoming aware), and communicate details of the incident to the affected data subjects.
-Our Data Protection Officer heads an internal team who are responsible for investigating and reporting any information security incidents, and ensures that these reports are provided to the appropriate Client promptly.
-Access Intelligence operates to an internal deadline of 24 hours from breach discovery to making a full report available to the Client.
+As the Data Controller in most cases, it falls to the Client to report such incidents to the Information Commissioner’s Office (the UK’s supervisory authority) in a timely manner (within 72 hours of becoming aware), and communicate details of the incident to the affected data subjects.
+Our Data Protection Officer heads an internal team who are responsible for investigating and reporting any information security incidents and ensures that these reports are provided to the appropriate Client promptly.
+Access Intelligence operates to an internal deadline of 24 hours from breach discovery to make a full report available to the Client.
 The incident report provides the following information where applicable:

 a.
 Date and time of incident, date and time of incident discovery and reporting

 b.
 Nature of incident; categorisation and description of the personal data involved